ChiXX/Imputation/README.md

 Everything has been set properly in the environment, the local server in the company that I used.

-If you want to move the this repo to you computer, you should make sure:
+If you want to clone the this repo to local computer, please make sure:

 * plink2, plink, impute2, shapeit, python3 are installed.
 * reference data is downloaded

-And then, you need to edit the path in the `./scrpits/impute_autosome.sh` and ``./scrpits/impute_chrX.sh`` accordingly.
+And then, edit the path in the `./scrpits/impute_autosome.sh` and ``./scrpits/impute_chrX.sh`` accordingly.
 The file should be in vcf format and named as `genotype.vcf`.
 And a description file named `sample_status.csv` should be in this format:

 | Sample ID | Call Rate | Gender | Sample Name |
 | :-------: | :-------: | :----: | :---------: |